 Bonuses are often written into employment contracts as a specific, enforceable part of an overall compensation package.
 Bonuses can thus be enforced as a provision of the contract through a breach of contract case.
 It is important to have an experienced employment lawyer review an employment contract to be sure that it is enforceable against the employer.
 Yet even if other provisions of the contract are not enforceable, an employee who has performed the work to earn a bonus will still be entitled to fair compensation for his or her efforts.
 An employment attorney can determine whether there are any legal issues that could complicate an otherwise straightforward breach of contract claim.

 Even if a bonus is not written into a clear, enforceable contract, it can still be possible to recover an unpaid bonus through other legal claims.
-Pay discrimination is prohibited under federal law.
-The Equal Pay Act of 1963 prohibits discrimination in pay based upon an employee’s gender.
-The Civil Rights Act of 1964 prohibits pay discrimination based on race, color, national origin, or religion.
-The Age Discrimination Act of 1967 prohibits pay discrimination based on age, and the Americans With Disabilities Act of 1990 prohibits pay discrimination based upon a disability.
+Pay discrimination is prohibited under federal and state law.
+The Equal Pay Act prohibits discrimination in pay based upon an employee’s gender.
+Discrimination based on an individual’s gender is also prohibited under California’s Fair Employment and Housing Act (FEHA) as well as Title VII of the Civil Rights Act of 1964.

 “Pay discrimination” includes all forms of compensation – including bonuses.
 If an employee is given a lower bonus than other employees or receives no bonus when others do, it is important to examine the differences in these employees.
 Did they complete different work?
 Did their performances differ?
 Were their results comparable?
 If there is no objective reason for the difference, the employee might have a claim for pay discrimination.